zizzerzazzerzuzz/MMM-fhemNG/README.md

 ## Update the module

-Navigate into the `MMM-FHEM` folder with `cd ~/MagicMirror/modules/MMM-FHEM` and get the latest code from Github with `git pull`.
+Navigate into the `MMM-fhemNG` folder with `cd ~/MagicMirror/modules/MMM-fhemNG` and get the latest code from Github with `git pull`.

 If you haven't changed the modules, this should work without any problems.
 Type `git status` to see your changes, if there are any, you can reset them with `git reset --hard`.
 After that, git pull should be possible.